aokolnychyi/spark-streaming-kafka-example/README.md

 13. Output operations by default ensure at-least once semantics because it depends on the type of output operation (idempotent, or not) and the semantics of the downstream system (supports transactions or not).
 But users can implement their own transaction mechanisms to achieve exactly-once semantics.

+14. Checkpointing of RDDs incurs the cost of saving to reliable storage.
+This may cause an increase in the processing time of those batches where RDDs get checkpointed.
+Hence, the interval of checkpointing needs to be set carefully.
+At small batch sizes (say 1 second), checkpointing every batch may significantly reduce operation throughput.
+Conversely, checkpointing too infrequently causes the lineage and task sizes to grow, which may have detrimental effects.
+For stateful transformations that require RDD checkpointing, the default interval is a multiple of the batch interval that is at least 10 seconds.
+It can be set by using dstream.checkpoint(checkpointInterval).
+Typically, a checkpoint interval of 5 - 10 sliding intervals of a DStream is a good setting to try.